buraksekili/chatw/readme.md

 ## Setup client

-A client dials a server specified through command-line argument.
+The client dials a server specified through command-line argument.
+By default, the client dials `:8080`

 For example, to dial server running on `localhost:8080`;
 ```shell script